porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ## Without Heading

 Passing a `heading` to the modal is optional.
-Add hint about adding content padding to fit close button
+Make sure to set the `aria` property with a descriptive `aria-label` value when omitting the heading.
+Make sure to add proper margin or padding to your content, so that the close button does not cover up your content.

 <Playground :markup="withoutHeading"></Playground>